-Theme: Put Waste in it’s Place!
+2025 Theme: Put Waste in Its Place

-Celebrating Ozark River’s 31st Annual Earth Day Contest
+Celebrating Ozark River’s 34th Annual Earth Day Contest

-Theme: Put Waste In Its Place!
+Theme: Put Waste in Its Place

 Making a Positive Impact Through the Power of Art